 Both of these need to be refrigerated for about 5 hours, or until very firm so that you can scoop the ganache for the truffle centers.
 For the outer coatings, I prepared toasted sesame seeds and toasted crushed salty pretzels, about ½ cup each.

 So back to chocolate tempering– I was slightly less nervous about it this time because I got a fancy cheating tool last year that I would finally bust out: the KitchenAid Precise Heat Mixing Bowl.
 One of the main functions of this spiffy temperature-regulating bowl is that it’s supposed to make chocolate tempering a breeze, with minimal hands-on intervention.
 This sounds like a brilliant idea; however, it did not go quite as planned, though I think it’s a matter of learning the machine’s strengths and weaknesses.
 I followed the instructions of putting the chocolate (I used disks) into the bowl, starting the melting process, and letting the mixer paddle stir/agitate the chocolate until it is melted and heated to the proper temperature.
 However, my chocolate didn’t melt very well, so I had to take the bowl off the mixer and put it over a low flame on the stove, then start over with the mixer bowl.
 Once it was all melted, I started adding small amounts of additional chocolate disks to cool the chocolate to the range of 88-90°F, but the pieces didn’t fully melt, so by the time it was “tempered”, the chocolate was a thick mess studded with tons of chocolate chunks– not exactly what I was looking for to coat truffles.
-I was able to do a few– and the chocolate was in fact tempered– but it was a mess.
+I was able to do a few– and the melted chocolate was in fact tempered– but it was a mess.
 I transferred the remaining chocolate to another bowl with the intention of coming back to it another day to finish up…

 One thing I realized would be necessary is to chop the chocolate disks down to even smaller pieces– they were too big to melt using the mixer bowl.
 On the second attempt, I decided to do the initial melting on the stovetop, then move back to the mixer, and I would seed the melted chocolate with chopped chocolate bits.
-However… the giant untempered chocolate blob took a very.long.time to melt completely, and the chocolate was so hot by that point (173°F!) that I feared I’d ruined it.
+However… the giant untempered chocolate blob from earlier took a very.long.time to melt completely, and the chocolate was so hot by that point (173°F!) that I feared I’d ruined it.
 It still looked okay, so I decided to continue, though I had to cool it rapidly a lot.
 I ended up adding a lot of extra seeding chocolate, but the mixer bowl couldn’t seem to understand what was happening with the temperature (as it was way out of the programmed range), so I had to agitate the chocolate and take the temperature down by mixing manually after all.
 Eventually I got it to the correct temperature, but the chocolate never really took on the glossy shine or hard snap that are characteristic of tempered chocolate.
 By that point, I was ready to throw the whole thing out, except… I still had milk chocolate ganache to work with.

 This batch went a little better, though still not perfect.
 I started with small-chopped milk chocolate in the mixer bowl, which did manage to melt properly, but as the chocolate cooled, it was harder to melt the additional pieces that I was adding, so by the time it reached the target tempering temperature, the chocolate ended up fairly chunky again.
 I think I need to add the seeding chocolate while it’s still quite warm, and just keep mixing until it melts and cools.

-To dip the truffle centers (scooped with a melon baller and frozen for 20 minutes) in ganache, I used a dipping fork to roll them around and lift them out, then dropped them into the topping bowls and rolled them around gently with a fork.
+To dip the truffle centers (scooped with a melon baller and frozen for 20 minutes) in ganache, I used a dipping fork to roll them around and lift them out, then dropped them into the topping bowls and rolled them around gently with a regular fork.
 You do have to work quickly here, as the outer surface of the chocolate will harden fast and the toppings won’t stick.
 Once they firm up, store the truffles in the fridge.

 Because of the annoying tempering process, I only made about a dozen of each truffle flavor, so I had tons of chocolate and ganache left over.
 I poured the tempered dark chocolate in a thin layer in a sheet pan and placed a chocolate transfer sheet over it, then pulled it when the chocolate had hardened and cut out circles for cupcake toppers.
 I poured the milk chocolate in a thicker layer and scattered crushed pretzel on top, then broke it into shards of milk chocolate-pretzel bark.
 The ganache can simply be scooped and eaten with a spoon for an ultra-decadent chocolate dessert (the sesame seeds or pretzel crumbs make great toppings).